- Open Access

-Additional file 2: Data on Cichlidogyrus and Scutogyrus species and their hosts used in this study.
+Additional file 2: Cichlidogyrus and Scutogyrus species and their hosts used in this study.
 Index of host specificity (IS): (1) strict specialist, (2) intermediate specialist, (3) intermediate generalist, (4) generalist.
 Parental care: (1) mouthbrooder, (2) substrate-brooder, (3) both types of parental care.
 (DOC 72 KB)

 About this article

 Mendlová, M., Šimková, A. Evolution of host specificity in monogeneans parasitizing African cichlid fish.
 Parasites Vectors 7, 69 (2014). https://doi.org/10.1186/1756-3305-7-69

 - Host specificity